Maximising the Value of Clinical Trial Data: Advanced Analysis for Economic Evaluation and Modelling

 • Professor Andrew Briggs, DPhil, Health Economics and Health Technology Assessment, London School of Hygiene and Tropical Medicine (Professor of Health Economics), University of Glasgow (Visiting Professor).
 Professor Briggs has an interest in all aspects of economic evaluation applied to health care, in particular the use of statistical methods for assessing cost and cost-effectiveness, and the use of risk/prognostic modelling for making treatment decisions and guiding policy.

-• Dr Claudia Geue is a Lecturer in Health Economics and Health Technology Assessment at the University of Glasgow.
+• Dr Claudia Geue is a senior lecturer in Health Economics and Health Technology Assessment at the University of Glasgow.
 Dr Geue holds a degree in Economics (2004) from The University of Potsdam, Germany and a PhD in Health Economics (2012) from the University of Glasgow, Scotland.
-Claudia’s research interests are in the area of data science and include the application of econometric techniques to analyse routinely collected health data to answer research questions of socio-economic and geographical patterning of healthcare utilisation and related expenditure.
+Claudia’s research interests are in the area of data science and the use of real-world evidence in health and social care decision making.
+Her research focuses on analysing routinely collected health and social care data to answer research questions of socio-economic and geographical patterning of health and social care utilisation and related expenditure.
+Claudia is Co-Lead of the MSc in Health Economics and HTA.

 • Mr Andrew Davies is a senior health economist at the University of Glasgow.
 He was until recently Principal Health Economist at ICON Health Economics, and has over 15 years’ experience of cost-effectiveness modelling in health.
 He has lead modelling projects in a wide range of clinical areas, including cardiovascular disease, oncology, neurology, and psychiatry.